-Successful Aging Initiative promotes health and estate planning for Alabama’s older adults, families, and caregivers.
-Successful Aging Initiative also uses Seniors CAN, a curriculum that educates older adults on issues such as abuse, health, safety, economics, and well-being to prepare them for independent living in the latter years of life.
+SAI (Successful Aging Initiative) promotes health and estate planning for Alabama’s older adults, families, and caregivers.
+SAI also uses Seniors CAN, a curriculum that educates older adults on issues such as abuse, health, safety, economics, and well-being to prepare them for independent living in the latter years of life.

 SerPIE (Synergistic Efforts to Reduce Pharmaceutical Impacts on the Environment) offers a one-health approach to minimizing environmental impacts.
 The program highlights the connection between pharmaceutical drugs, personal care products, and pollution by tackling tough topics like the opioid crisis and giving the public information to safeguard their home and the environment.